Howard of Effingham School: Curriculum and academic performance

-House system

-There is a well established House system.
-All students are allocated to one of the four houses when they start at the school.

-The houses are named after historical figures with local links;

-Cromwell (green) after Thomas Cromwell (c.
-1485 – 28 July 1540), the English lawyer and statesman who was born in Putney then a part of Surrey.

-Howard (red) after Charles Howard (c.1536 – 14 December 1624), the second Baron Howard of Effingham.

-Raleigh (blue) after Sir Walter Raleigh (c.1554 – 29 October 1618) the politician and explorer.
-Raleigh's son Carew lived in nearby West Horsley and Sir Walter's head is rumoured to be buried in the local church.

-Sheridan (yellow) after Richard Brinsley Sheridan (30 October 1751 – 7 July 1816) the Irish playwright who lived at nearby Polesden Lacey.

 Sport

 The school has achieved some notable successes particularly in rugby union and, unusually for a school in Surrey, in rugby league.

 On 5 May 2002, Howard of Effingham's year 8 boys' rugby union team won the Daily Telegraph Emerging Schools National Tournament.
 They played at the half time interval between the Army and Navy at Twickenham Stadium where they were easy winners and claimed the best year 8 schools rugby team 2002 title.

-In August 2012, Howard of Effingham's Year 7 boys' rugby league team became the first team from the south of England to win the Carnegie Champion Schools competition, beating Castleford Academy 24-22.
+In August 2012, Howard of Effingham's Year 7 boys' rugby league team became the first team from the south of England to win the Carnegie Champion Schools competition, beating Castleford Academy 24–22.

 Some of the school's alumni have achieved success as professional footballers.
 Probably the most notable is former Crystal Palace and West Ham United player John 'Johnny' Byrne.
 Byrne was born in West Horsley, Surrey, to Irish immigrants in May 1939.
 He attended Howard of Effingham in the 1950s and it was a schoolteacher Vincent Blore, himself a former footballer, who encouraged Byrne and alerted Crystal Palace of his talent.

 Byrne made his debut for England in 1961 and on 16 May 1964, he memorably scored a hat-trick in Lisbon in England's 4–3 win over a Portugal team that included Eusébio.

 In more recent times Conor Gallagher, who attended the school in the 2010s, made his debut for England in a World Cup qualifying match against San Marino on 14 November 2021.